 As the year comes to a close and year-end conversations with clients, colleagues and teams are a focus, this has been a challenging year for many.

-While it’s tempting to fast forward our focus into the new year — and the new opportunities and goals that come with it — don’t underestimate the power of a little reflection and release first.
+While it’s tempting to fast forward our focus into the new year — and the new opportunities and goals that come with it — don’t underestimate the power of a little reflection, appreciation and release first.

-I’m willing to bet there’s wisdom to be gained from the past twelve months, if you’re willing to look.
-And… you’ve heard it before, but there’s a good reason scientists, sages and counselors alike speak to the value of letting go of the old in order to make room to bring in the new.
+There’s always wisdom to be gained from the past twelve months, if you’re willing to pause and take a look.
+And… there’s a good reason scientists, sages and counselors alike speak to the value of letting go of the old in order to make room to bring in the new.

 Tune in to this week’s video for the four key components to this short, powerful process:

 For most of us, there are a few important — yet unrecognized or uncelebrated — milestones or accomplishments in any given year.
 Some clients are celebrating milestones in their business or getting some real traction on personal struggles that have previously held them back from stepping fully into their vision.